hpcaitech/Open-Sora/docs/train.md

 - `image.py`: train on images only.
 - `stage1.py`: train on videos with 256px resolution.
-- `stage2.py`: train on videos with 768px resolution.
+- `stage2.py`: train on videos with 768px resolution with sequence parallelism (default 4).
 - `stage1_i2v.py`: train t2v and i2v with 256px resolution.
 - `stage2_i2v.py`: train t2v and i2v with 768px resolution.